-Long Island Allergy Testing is a part of the Heart and Health Medical Network and has four locations; Massapequa, Middle Island, North Babylon, and Plainview.
+Long Island Allergy Testing is a part of the Heart and Health Medical Network and has four locations; Massapequa, Coram, North Babylon, and Plainview.
 Current and New Patients have convenient access to Allergy Testing & Treatment as well as the latest advancements in short and long-term care.
 The Allergy, Asthma, and Immunology Team is led by renowned award-winning Allergist & Immunologist Dr. Luis Guida Jr. with 36 years of experience he is one of the most recognized medical authorities of Allergy & Immunology care in Long Island.
 The team at Heart and Health Allergy & Immunology will provide the most advanced Allergy Testing available as well as custom treatment plans for each patient.

 Understanding Allergies & Allergens